Robbiekruszynski/beep-boop/README.md

 * Numbers that contain a 3: all digits are replaced (all digits) with "I'm sorry, Dave.
 I'm afraid I can't do that."
 * example 5 =
 read back 0,Beep!,Boop!,"I'm sorry, Dave.
 I'm afraid I can't do that.",4,5
-* Numbers that are divisible by 5: are replaced with inputted name along with ", I like your style!"" example 5 = read back 0,Beep!,Boop!,"I'm sorry, Dave.
-I'm afraid I can't do that.",4,"Robbie, I like your style!""
+* Numbers that are divisible by 5: are replaced with inputted name along with "nameInput, you found a divisble of 5!"" example 5 = read back 0,Beep!,Boop!,"I'm sorry, Dave.
+I'm afraid I can't do that.",4,"Robbie, you found a divisble of 5!""
+* Numbers that are divisible by 7: are replaced with inputted name along with "nameInput, you found a divisable of 7!" example 5= read back0,Beep!,Boop!,"I'm sorry, Dave.
+I'm afraid I can't do that.",4,"Robbie, you found a divisble of 5!, 6, "Robbie, you found a divisable of 7!"
+* plus one small easter egg (pi)

 ## Setup/Installation Requirements